Close

 Teaching

-I organise the MSc Study Unit on "Global Disability and Mental Health" and am course leader for three MOOCs about disability.
+I co-organise the MSc Study Unit on "Epidemiology in Practice" and am course leader for three MOOCs about disability.
 I also lecture on Disability on various MSc courses and the Diploma of Tropical Nursing.

 Research

-My main research interest is disability in low and middle income countries, and I am strongly committed to improving the evidence base to support disability inclusive development.
+My research focuses on disability in low and middle income countries, and I am strongly committed to improving the evidence base to support disability inclusive development.
+A key focus of my work is around investigating health inequities for people with disabilities, and how these can be mitigated.

-I am the co-research director of the DFID-funded PENDA grant, which will undertake 10 impact evaluation of disability inclusive development programmes in resource poor settings.
+2. Co-research director of the FCDO funded PENDA grant - Undertaking 13 impact evaluations of disability inclusive development programmes in resource poor settings.

-I have helped to co-found the Missing Billion Initiative, which focuses on improving access to healthcare for people with disabilities globally, by working with governments, donors, healthcare systems and people with disabilities.
+4. Co-founder of the Missing BIllion Initiative - which focuses on improving access to healthcare for people with disabilities globally, by working with governments, donors, healthcare systems and people with disabilities.

 Research Area